Robertico Croes

 Expertise: Tourism Economics, Human Development, Poverty, and Tourism Management with a special interest in small and developing economies.

-Dr. Croes has a significant funding record and is recognized as the most prominent UCF Rosen College of Hospitality Management faculty member for acquiring approximately $15 million in external grants, gifts, donations, and continued education programs.
-He has chaired numerous graduate students’ thesis and dissertation committees.
-Dr. Croes has worked as a principal investigator in developing multiple tourism master plans in small islands and developing countries and currently serves as the Tourism Strategist and Advisor in Bonaire.
+Dr. Croes has secured approximately $15 million in external funding through grants, gifts, donations, and continued education programs.
+He has been recognized as the foremost faculty member in his field at the college, playing a vital role in guiding and chairing thesis and dissertation committees for graduate students.
+Additionally, he has served as a principal investigator for tourism master plans in small islands and developing nations and currently serves as the Tourism Strategist and Advisor for Bonaire.

-He has published in world-renowned academic journals such as Annals of Tourism Research, Journal of Travel Research, Tourism Economics, International Journal of Tourism Research, Tourism Management, and International Journal of Hospitality Management.
-He has also served on the editorial board of 12 academic journals.
-Dr. Croes is the recipient of numerous research awards (e.g., the 2015 Thea Sinclair Award, the 2015 UCF Research Incentive Award (RIA), 2015 Best Graduate Student Research Paper, amongst others).
+Recognized globally for his scholarly contributions, Dr. Croes’ research has been published in prestigious journals such as Annals of Tourism Research, Tourism Economics, Journal of Travel Research, and Tourism Management.
+He has served on the editorial boards of 12 academic journals and has been honored with numerous research awards, including the 2015 Thea Sinclair Award, the 2015 UCF Research Incentive Award, and the 2015 Best Graduate Student Research Paper award.